 Speculation suggests that Young could be interested in a move to Harry Redknapp’s Tottenham Hotspur with recent performances going someway to justify any hefty price-tag.

 Continuing in that vein of form, Young looked to profit from a menacingly powerful run by John Carew, but the attacker found his effort blocked by the outstretched leg of Phil Jagielka, a block which delayed the trajectory of the ball and allowed Tim Howard to acrobatically parry.

 As Villa’s grip on the contest seemed to be diminishing the fans of the midlands club became increasingly frustrated with the perceived majority of refereeing decisions being made in favour of the away side.

 The continued creativity of Ashley Young resulted in a competent parry from Tim Howard that fell into the path of the young Albrighton.
 The midfielder, only yards out, failed to make the correct contact with the ball and was reduced to his knees, head in hands, as the ball flew over the bar.

-An anxious finish from each team made for some frenetic play as Everton, desperate for an equalizer, continued to launch attack after attack at the Villa defense.
-The home team, however, could not be breached as a determined center-back pairing of James Collins and Richard Dunne relentlessly held the blue hordes at bay.
+An anxious finish from each team made for some frenetic play as Everton, desperate for an equaliser, continued to launch attack after attack at the Villa defence.
+The home team, however, could not be breached as a determined centre-back pairing of James Collins and Richard Dunne relentlessly held the blue hordes at bay.

-The evergreen Brad Friedel aided his center-backs with a commanding performance to ensure his side kept a clean sheet.
+The evergreen Brad Friedel aided his centre-backs with a commanding performance to ensure his side kept a clean sheet.